Fyuyko/Fyuyko/README.md

 # Hi, i'm Anastasia
-I am a beginner Frontend developer.
-I've been studying layout and development in JavaScript for about a year
+I have been doing front-end development (study and work) for more than two years.
 <br>
 ## Technical Stack
 * HTML, CSS, SCSS